 “Studying at Manchester Met has taught me to think strategically and critique my own work.
-The skills developed throughout my degree have accelerated my career, upon graduating I secured my first HR role at Morgan Stanley in Mumbai."
+The skills developed throughout my course have accelerated my career, upon graduating I secured my first HR role at Morgan Stanley in Mumbai."
 Priyanka Fernandes, MSc International Human Resource Management.

 Accreditations, Awards and Endorsements

 Endorsement The Chartered Institute of Personnel and Development is the professional body for Human Resources and people development.
 There are over 145,000 members internationally.
 Manchester Met Business School is a CIPD Approved Centre.

 Accreditation The Business School is accredited by The Association to Advance Collegiate Schools of Business.
 This means we are internationally recognised for meeting global standards of excellence in business and management education.

 "Our CIPD HRM courses are designed to develop world-class HR professionals with the skills and knowledge to make a valuable contribution to organisational performance.”

 Cecilia Ellis, Senior Lecturer in Human Resource Management

 The HR landscape is incredibly varied, with a wide range of different specialisms and possibilities – and it’s always evolving.
 Study this course and you’ll be well equipped to chart a career path that’s right for you.

 Whatever your position today, achieving a postgraduate qualification shows employers that you’re working hard to do more tomorrow – that you value professional development and have a passion for HR.
 So, with the advanced understanding and professional skills you’ll develop, you can move up within your current company, move into a new organisation, or even make your first move into HR from another field.